-Sona Nanotech Inc. Management Discussion and Analysis Year ended October 31, 2018
+Sona Nanotech Inc. Management Discussion and Analysis Six-months ended April 30, 2019

-This Management Discussion and Analysis ("MD&A") provides a review of the performance of Sona Nanotech Inc. (formerly Stockport Exploration Inc.) ("Sona" or the "Company") and should be read in conjunction with the consolidated financial statements of Sona (the "Financial Statements") for the year ended October 31, 2018, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+This Management Discussion and Analysis ("MD&A") provides a review of the performance of Sona Nanotech Inc. (formerly "Stockport Exploration Inc.") ("Sona" or the "Company") and should be read in conjunction with the unaudited condensed interim consolidated financial statements (the "Financial Statements") of Sona for the sixmonths ended April 30, 2019 and the audited consolidated financial statements of Sona for the year ended October 31, 2018, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

-The information presented in this MD&A is as of February 26, 2019.
+The information presented in this MD&A is as of June 27, 2019.
 The reporting currency for Sona is the Canadian dollar.
 Sona and 6321593 Canada Inc's functional currency is the Canadian dollar.
 Minera Zapoteca S.A. de C.V.'s functional currency is the Mexican Peso.
 All of the financial information presented herein is expressed in Canadian dollars, unless otherwise stated.
 This MD&A contains "forward-looking statements" that are subject to risk factors set out in a cautionary note contained herein.
 The reader is cautioned not to place undue reliance on forward-looking statements.